Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 ## Trojan horse
 It is a program or software which looks legitimate one, but underneath the program is designed to steal the information or deletes the computer data.
 Some trojan horse also creates back-doors in the computer systems.
+### Worms
+worms are more dangerous then viruses.
+Both worms and viruses are malicious program a computer system, without the users consent and replicates themselves .
+<span style='color:red';>Main Difference between virus and worm</span>
+1. Virus spread through human action, where